DilanCF/CMSC412_notes/lecture/Lecture13.md

 * Control structures
   * Task state seg, etc.

-What we dont have access to can be part of the kernel
+What we don't have access to can be part of the kernel

 Kernel must therefore be in the memory also
 * Not necessary to hold the entire kernel
-  * If so, should be a mechanicm by whidch the parts of the kernel needed are brought in
+  * If so, should be a mechanism by which the parts of the kernel needed are brought in

 ![Alt text](img/Lecture13/image-43.png)

 ![Alt text](img/Lecture13/image-44.png)

-Cache: Fatser memory access that is used to communicate changes to the CPU
+Cache: Faster memory access that is used to communicate changes to the CPU

 Keep smaller amount of faster memory next to CPU

-When we are execing and going to operand, we do not care where the op is
+When we are executing and going to operand, we do not care where the op is

 If there is a copy in a faster memory, which HW decides to check if a copy is in the cache or not?
 * Have to have the address.
 Must keep content and address in cache
   * If it is, we take it
   * If  not, must go to main memory and get it

-How much faster access can we get when we ahve a cahce of a particular size
+How much faster access can we get when we have a cache of a particular size
 * Depends on program, cache replacement policies, etc.

 Totally transparent (nice) to the process currently executing
 * Cannot be done in software
-  * If something is done in SW, we exec instrucitons.
+  * If something is done in SW, we exec instructions.
 BUt we are checking for memory in the middle of instructions, therefore we cannot do so in SW

 Assume that all the cache is doing things faster but is still transparent (nice)

-Mem. management, ignore presence of cahc eand focus on main memory
+Mem. management, ignore presence of cache and focus on main memory

 Main memory that we have in systems have progressed a lot in recent years